U007D/site-standby/_posts/2017-03-27-modern-programming-solid-srp-1-of-6.md

 categories: modern-programming solid srp engineering-excellence
 ---
 # Rationale
 The primary motivation of these articles is to reduce the cost of maintenance of code.
-This cost typically dwarfs the cost of writing code, since code is written "once" and then maintained for a (hopefully) long period of time (article #6 provides research data to back this).
+This cost typically dwarfs the cost of writing code, since code is written "once" and then maintained for a (hopefully) long period of time ([article #5](https://bradleygibson.github.io/modern-programming/solid/srp/engineering-excellence/2017/03/27/modern-programming-solid-isp-5-of-6.html) provides research data to back this).

 While everyone understands the process of bug-fixing, when we consider the addition of new features into the codebase as a form of maintenance (changing some specific behavior, while ensuring we have not broken or regressed existing behavior), it becomes easy to see why optimizing code for maintainability is so essential.